-To investigate strategic and managerial issues associated with Computer
+To investigate strategic and managerial issues associated with Computer and Banking in order to develop practical solutions, many approaches could be used, such as Key Indicator System, SWOT Analysis and Cost/Benefit Analysis.

-Cost/Benefit Analysis.
 These approaches are briefly covered below (for more detail see the referenced texts).